-In a few districts, School Trustee elections are very competitive.
-In other districts, where there are few candidates, some candidates get in by acclamation (no one else runs, so the candidate is automatically elected).
-Encourage your friends and family to come out and vote, and if you decide to run a campaign, consult BC’s General Local Election website for campaign rules.
+In a few districts, Trustee elections are very competitive.
+In other districts, where there are fewer candidates, some candidates are elected by acclamation (no one else runs, so the candidate is automatically elected).
+Encourage your friends and family to come out and vote.
+If you decide to run a campaign, consult BC’s General Local Election website for campaign rules.

 What is a Financial Agent?

 A Financial Agent is someone who will vouch for your campaign spending, even if you did not spend any money.
-Many candidates ask a friend or family to volunteer to be their Financial Agent.
-If you are planning on spending money and receiving donations, open a bank account just for your campaign.
+Many candidates ask a friend or family member to volunteer to be their Financial Agent.
+If you are planning on spending money and receiving donations, open a bank account that will only be used for your campaign.

 Are there supports?

-School districts often offer orientation to help new trustees learn their roles.
-As well, the BC School Trustees Association (BCSTA) offers ongoing support including an annual Trustee Academy and professional development workshops during the BCSTA Annual General Meeting.
+School districts often offer orientation to help new Trustees learn their roles.
+The BC School Trustees Association (BCSTA) offers ongoing support including an annual Trustee Academy and professional development workshops during the BCSTA Annual General Meeting.